 The Dallas Fight Club Adult Recreational Boxing Program consists of the perfect 1-2 combination, that being Total Fun & Total Fitness.
 Better still, it requires no prior boxing experience whatsoever.
-That’s because although boxers are amongst the world’s best-conditioned athletes, you don’t have to be one to reap the tremendous benefits afforded by our multi-faceted workout sessions.
+That’s because although boxers are amongst the world’s best conditioned athletes, you don’t have to be one to reap the numerous benefits afforded by our multi-faceted workout sessions.

-Provided simple to understand instructions in what is a genuinely supportive environment, we’ll guide you every step of the way as you learn to execute the skills and drills of the All-Time Greats to in no time at all obtain maximum enjoyment, as well as maximum health.
+Provided simple to understand instructions in what is a genuinely supportive environment, A, one of a kind coaching staff will guide you every step of the way as you learn to execute the skills and drills of the All-Time Greats to in no time obtain maximum enjoyment, as well as maximum health.
 Just know that anybody can punch but not everyone can dance so that we’ll teach you how to move with rhythm, style, and grace during regimented class activities which induce weight loss, boost confidence, reduce stress, and elevate energy to overall improve strength, stamina, and cardiovascular fitness.

 Free Trial Class